by Dan Hiestand

 Then they pressed in all around and swallowed him whole.

-He heard her voice before all faded to darkness—
+He heard a voice before all faded to darkness—

-My dear, this is no place for anyone.
+My boy, this is no place for anyone.